ceciliaquinto/DatabaseProject/README.md

  ---

-## Step 2: Cleaning the Data
+## ✅ Step 2: Cleaning the Data

-All CSV files were cleaned using a spreadsheet tool (Excel or LibreOffice) and/or Python (Pandas library).
+All CSV files were cleaned using a spreadsheet tool (Excel) and Python (Pandas library).
 The cleaning involved:

 - **Assigning missing IDs**: Ensuring each row is correctly associated with a Test ID from 1 to 50.
 - **Correcting decimal formats**: Replacing commas (`,`) with dots (`.`) in numeric values to allow correct parsing.